Skip to main content

 Is ethanol bad for your engine?

-Is ethanol-free gas better?
+In what ways is ethanol-free gas better?

-Does ethanol-free gas give you more power?
+Does ethanol-free gas give your car more power?

 However, some motors, especially older ones and those with carburetors, may respond better to clear gas and produce more power.